A census day determined by the TBR to tally official enrollment.

 (1) A student attending more than one institution in the same term.
 (2) A student who takes courses in the summer semester at an institution other than his/her own.

-Refers to the freshmen through senior year courses in college, except for remedial/developmental or A-89 classes.
+Refers to the freshmen through senior year courses in college, except for Learning Support or A-89 classes.

 Unduplicated headcount figures are given for overall student characteristics .
 This is a measure of the physical number of students who attend RSCC.
 Each student regardless of the number of hours they are enrolled in is assigned a headcount of one.